The Caveat of Truth-Seeking:

 There are bullshitters everywhere, so do not give your trust away.
 Be skeptical of people who consistently criticize 1 side and never the other.
 Be skeptical of the Limelight Seekers and talk to smart, hard-working people who aren’t looking for follows, likes or sales.

-Don’t jump to conclusions but look at the hard evidence in front of you, offer criticism based on that evidence, and hold people accountable if they behaved unethically.
+Don’t jump to conclusions but look at the hard evidence in front of you, offer criticism based on that evidence, and hold people accountable if they behave unethically.

 Talk to many people, not just people who believe what you believe or tell you want you want to hear.